Since sex is the main trigger for UTI, you probably wonder if you could pass a UTI to your the partner?

 Even if there are traces of pathogenic bacteria in your urethra, we can speculate that it would not be more than she has on her own genitals at any given time.

-Moreover, regardless of where E.coli come from (her own anus or your urethra), it’s up to your girlfriend’s vagina how to deal with those pathogenic bacteria.
+Moreover, regardless of where E.coli come from (her own anus or your urethra), it’s up to your girlfriend’s vagina how to expel the pathogenic bacteria.

 If the vaginal flora is compromised, the pathogen could “establish a base” in the vagina and will wait till an opportunity presents itself to reach female’s urethra and trigger a UTI.

-A healthy vaginal flora (check out this supplement), on the other hand, is not hospitable to pathogenic bacteria.
+A healthy vaginal flora (check out this supplement that could help support balanced flora), on the other hand, is not hospitable to pathogenic bacteria.

 Using the words of one of the UTI sufferers “ejaculation feels like my penis is on fire on the inside”.

-So perhaps, it is better to wait 3-5 days till antibiotics help you to get rid of infection and inflammation.
+So perhaps, it is better to wait 3-5 days till antibiotics help you to get rid of the infection and the inflammation.